RajasreePonnada/ReTEX/README.md

   * Better Development Options
   * Provides Layer-2 Scaling Solutions

-## How reTEX achieves this?
+## How ReTEX achieves this?
-The RETEX solution approach leverages the Polkadot blockchain to streamline the process of issuance and verifying renewable energy certificates (RECs).
-By implementing smart contracts on the blockchain,
-RETEX ensures accuracy, efficiency, and transparency throughout the entire lifecycle of RECs.
-Here's how it
+The RETEX solution approach leverages the ethereum blockchain to streamline the process of issuance and verifying renewable energy and issuance of certificates (RECs).
+By implementing smart contracts on the blockchain, ReTEX ensures accuracy, efficiency, and transparency throughout the entire lifecycle of RECs.
+Here's how it works:

-works:
-By leveraging smart contracts and blockchain technology, RETEX revolutionises the process of REC monitoring and verification, providing a streamlined, accurate, and transparent solution for the renewable energy market.
+By leveraging smart contracts and blockchain technology, ReTEX revolutionises the process of Renewable Energy resources monitoring and verification, providing a streamlined, accurate, and transparent solution for the renewable energy market.The user is able to buy and sell the surplus renewable Energy resources maintaing a ***DISTRIBUTED LEDGER***, which is a inherent property of Blockchain.